 - Many skyscrapers have dedicated mechanical floors used for heating/cooling units, electrical junction boxes and maintenance equipment storage.
 The horizontal bands on the former World Trade Center towers were a visible example.
 These types of floors are not typically accessed from the main public areas but usually count in the floor numbering.
 Of course, 13 is a popular choice.

 - This is quite common in Moscow.
 Because button panels were manufactured in a limited variety of sizes, elevators would often be installed with panels with more buttons than necessary.
-For example, the building this troper lives in has 10 floors, but only nine if them are served with the elevator.
-The panel in elevator has 10 buttons, however....
+For example, in some buildings with ten floors only nine of them are served with the elevator, while the panel in the elevator has 10 buttons, however.

 - Moscow State University's Main Building has several 'tech floors' which are hard to get in (not mentioning top floors with restricted access).
 There are also underground tech rooms between Main building, Chem Building and Phys Building for sure and urban legends exist about even more hidden undergrounds there.

 - Many building from USSR times in Moscow have bomb shelters with hardly available entrance.